-Principal Interest Rate Nature Term Notes : P7.5 billion Fixed at 5.5% Unsecured 90 days (a) P1.0 billion Fixed at 6.0% Unsecured 90 days (b) P2.0 billion Fixed at 6.0% Unsecured 91 days (c) P1.0 billion Fixed at 5.8% Unsecured 38 days (c) P1.0 billion Fixed at 5.8% Unsecured 180 days (d) P1.0 billion Fixed at 6.2% Unsecured 140 days (f) P15.0 billion Fixed at 7.0% Unsecured 7 years (a) P8.5 billion Fixed at 8.6% for · ' , two years and at 9% in the next five years Unsecured 7 years (a) P7.0 billion Fixed at 6.6% Unsecured 7 years (b) P5.0 billion Fixed at 7.3% plus • . , spread of 1.15% subject to floor rate of 5.3% Unsecured 7 years (c) P4.0 billion Floating rate subject · . , to repricing plus a spread of 1.0% Unsecured 5 years (d) P5.0 billion Fixed at 8.2% Unsecured 5 years (c) P3.5 billion Fixed at 5.7% Unsecured 5 years (e) P7.5 billion P1.0 billion P2.0 billion P1.0 billion P1.0 billion P1.0 billion P1.0 billion P1.0 billion P15.0 billion P8.5 billion P7.0 billion P5.0 billion P7.5 billion P1.0 billion P2.0 billion P1.0 P7.5 billion P1.0 billion Pixed at 5.5% P1.0 billion Pixed at 6.0% P1.0 billion Pixed at 6.0% P1.0 billion Pixed at 5.8% P1.0 billion Pixed at 5.8% P1.0 billion Pixed at 5.8% P1.0 billion Pixed at 6.2% P1.0 billion Pixed at 6.2% P1.0 billion Pixed at 7.0% Pixed at 7.0% Pixed at 7.0% Pixed at 8.6% for Pixed at 8.6% for Pixed at 6.6% Pixed at 6.6% Pixed at 7.3% plus Pixed a P7.5 billion Fixed at 5.5% Unsecured 90 days P1.0 billion Fixed at 6.0% Unsecured 90 days P2.0 billion Fixed at 6.0% Unsecured 91 days P1.0 billion Fixed at 5.8% Unsecured 38 days P1.0 billion Fixed at 5.8% Unsecured 180 days P1.0 billion Fixed at 6.2% Unsecured 140 days P15.0 billion Fixed at 7.0% Unsecured 7 years P8.5 billion Fixed at 8.6% for two years and at 9% in the next five years Unsecured 7 years P7.0 billion Fixed at 6.6% Unsecured 7 years P5.0 billion Fixed at 7.3% plus spread of 1.15% subject to floor rate of 5.3% Unsecured 7 years P4.0 billion Floating rate subject to repricing plus a spread of 1.0% Unsecured 5 years P5.0 billion Fixed at 8.2% Unsecured 5 years

 - a) In prior years, a local bank approved a credit line which grants the Company to borrow P33.5 billion.
-Total drawdowns made in prior years, which included loans converted into long-term loan, totaled to P23.5 billion.
-In 2019, the Company made an additional drawdown amounting to P7.5 billion as a short-term loan.
-In 2020, the Company converted some of the omnibus loans into a long-term loan and made additional borrowings amounting to P2.2 billion.
-The loans are outstanding as of December 31, 2020 and 2019. - b) In 2016, the Company entered into a credit line agreement with a maximum loanable amount of P7.0 billion from a local bank.
+Total drawdowns made in prior years, which included loans converted into long-term loan, totaled to P31.0 billion.
+In 2021, the Company rolled the short-term loans to another term amounting to P2.2 billion.
+No further additions or conversion were noted during the year.
+The loans are outstanding as of December 31, 2021 and 2020. - b) In 2016, the Company entered into a credit line agreement with a maximum loanable amount of P7.0 billion from a local bank.
 The Company fully utilized the said credit line in 2017.
-Total loans drawn remained outstanding as of December 31, 2020 and 2019. - In 2018, the Company also opened an omnibus credit facility with the bank in the amount of P5.0 billion and drew P1.0 billion.
-This was subsequently paid on the same year, resulting to a total unutilized credit line of P5.0 billion as of December 31, 2020 and 2019. - c) In 2017, the Company entered into various credit line agreements with a total maximum loanable amount of P10.0 billion from a local bank.
-As of December 31, 2018, total drawdowns amounted to P10.0 billion, half of which pertains to term loans and the other half to omnibus loans. - In 2019, the Company obtained another term loan facility with the bank amounting to P5.0 billion.
+Total loans drawn remained outstanding as of December 31, 2021 and 2020.

+In 2021, the Company also opened an omnibus credit facility with the same bank in the amount of P15.0 billion and drew P11.0 billion.
+This was subsequently rolled to another short term of the same amount which will mature next year, resulting to a total unutilized credit line of P4.0 billion as of December 31, 2021.

+c) In 2017, the Company entered into various credit line agreements with a total maximum loanable amount of P10.0 billion from a local bank.
+As of December 31, 2018, total drawdowns amounted to P10.0 billion, half of which pertains to short term and the other half pertains to term loan, which the latter remained outstanding as of December 31, 2021.
+In 2019, the Company obtained another term loan facility with the bank amounting to P5.0 billion.
 This was utilized through the conversion of the P5.0 billion omnibus loan to a long-term loan.

-Following the conversion, the Company obtained other various short-term loans in 2019 amounting to P3.0 billion, which remained outstanding as of December 31, 2020 and 2019.
-In 2020, additional omnibus loans amounting to P2.0 billion were borrowed.
-These loans also remained outstanding as of December 31, 2020.
+In 2021, the Company availed another long-term facility with the bank amounting to P5.0 billion, which is fully utilized during the year.
+These loans also remained outstanding as of December 31, 2021.
+Following the additions made, the Company obtained other various short-term loans in 2021 amounting to P4.7 billion, resulting to a total unutilized credit line of P0.3 billion as of December 31, 2021.

-- d) In 2018, the Company obtained a credit line of P5.0 billion from a local bank.
-The Company loaned P4.0 billion long term loan from such facility in 2018, which remained outstanding as of December 31, 2020 and 2019. - In 2019, the Company also obtained an omnibus loan from the same bank amounting to P1.0 billion, thus fully utilizing the credit line.
-The loan remained outstanding as of December 31, 2020 and 2019. - e) In 2018, the Company executed a Credit Agreement with a local bank for an Omnibus Credit Line Facility for P3.5 billion.
+d) In 2018, the Company obtained a credit line of P5.0 billion from a local bank.
+The Company loaned P4.0 billion long term loan from such facility in 2018, which remained outstanding as of December 31, 2021 and 2020.

+In 2019, the Company also obtained an omnibus loan from the same bank amounting to P1.0 billion, thus fully utilizing the credit line.
+The loan remained outstanding as of December 31, 2021 and 2020.

+e) In 2018, the Company executed a Credit Agreement with a local bank for an Omnibus Credit Line Facility for P3.5 billion.
 The Company has fully availed the line facility in 2018 and settled P2.5 billion in the same year.
-The remaining P1.0 billion was settled early in 2019. - Further, in 2019, the Company renewed the credit line and availed the same through three separate drawdowns of omnibus loans, which upon maturity were converted into a long-term loan for the same amount.
-Said loan remained outstanding as of December 31, 2020. - f) In 2019, the Company procured a credit facility with a local bank which consist of an omnibus line amounting to P2.0 billion.
-The Company's utilized credit line of P1.0 billion remained outstanding as of December 31, 2020 and 2019.
+The remaining P1.0 billion was settled early in 2019.

+Further, in 2019, the Company renewed the credit line and availed the same through three separate drawdowns of omnibus loans, which upon maturity were converted into a long-term loan for the same amount.
+The said loan was settled during 2021.

+f) In 2019, the Company procured a credit facility with a local bank which consist of an omnibus line amounting to P2.0 billion.
+The Company utilized a portion of the credit line amounting to P1.0 billion in 2020 and the related loan was settled in 2021.